 - build a discharge point that allows stock to wander onto or across the road reserve.

 Using a road bore and maintenance: landholders

-If you are granted approval, you will be given a lease that is to be signed by you and the Department of Transport.
+If you are granted approval, you will be given a lease that is to be signed by you and the Department of Infrastructure, Planning and Logistics.
 This lease can be withdrawn at any time.

 You will also be responsible for any equipment at the bore, including its maintenance and associated costs.

 If you fix any equipment to the bore, you must remove this once your approved lease has ended.

 The government and its contractors always have the first call on the use of the bore.
 They will give you at least 14 days notice if they intend to be in the area to use the bore.

 If the government or its contractors need to use your equipment at the bore, the department will seek permission from you in writing.